 Are they really nuts?

 The name saponin is derived from the Latin word 'sapo', which means soap.
-There are many plants around the world that are saponaceous (meaning that they contain saponins) but only a few, are known to produce appreciable amounts.
+Many plants around the world are saponaceous (meaning that they contain saponins) but only a few, are known to produce appreciable amounts.
 Hence, this is why soap nuts are so very special in their ability to be an effective cleanser - directly from the tree.
-Our Thailand grown Sapindus Rarak trees have been found to produce the highest and most consistent quality soap nuts.
+Our Thailand is grown Sapindus Rarak trees have been found to produce the highest and most consistent quality soap nuts.

-Ready for use by the end user directly from harvest, extraction of the saponin from the soap nuts requires nothing more than putting them directly in the washing machine in warm water.
-Drawstring bags are perfect to contain the soap nut shells, and the shells can be reused until their saponin content has been depleted.
+Ready for use by the end-user directly from harvest, extraction of the saponin from the soap nuts requires nothing more than putting them directly in the washing machine in warm water.
+Drawstring bags are perfect for containing the soap nutshells, and the shells can be reused until their saponin content has been depleted.
 Given that the saponins are naturally a low sudsing detergent, they are ideal for high efficiency (HE) washers and even carpet cleaners.

 Luna Blu Soap nuts or soap berries are probably the most sustainable cleaning product on the market.